What is Absenteeism?

 The obvious case of absenteeism here is the employee who doesn’t have sufficient childcare or possibly even eldercare.
-If their child or parent is sick and in need of care, the employee is going to need time off.
-Paid time off or not, at the end of the day it will impact productivity.
-A 2018 report by Child Care Aware shows that U.S. businesses lose approximately $4.4 billion annually due to employee absenteeism as a result of child care breakdowns.
-You’ve also probably heard of the age-old debate around paid maternity/paternity leave, but either way, it’s going to cost you.
+Employees will need time off if their child or parent is sick and needs care.
+Paid time off or not, at the end of the day, will impact productivity.
+A 2018 report by Child Care Aware shows that U.S. businesses lose approximately $4.4 billion annually due to employee absenteeism due to childcare breakdowns.
+You’ve probably heard of the age-old debate around paid maternity/paternity leave, but it will cost you either way.

 This is another category that has seen increased instances of absenteeism due to the pandemic.
 Employers are finding it harder & harder to keep their employees engaged, now more than ever.
 Without in-person events or collaboration, it’s hard to blame employees for becoming disengaged.
 According to the CHRC, statistics show that disengaged workers cost the North American business economy over $350 billion annually in lost productivity.
 Throw a pandemic into the mix and fewer social interactions, and that figure probably looks modest.

 As a result of disengagement or work-related stress/burnout, employees may start to look elsewhere for a job.
-This can result in lost time & productivity due to job hunting, as well as absenteeism due to interviews.
+This can result in lost time & productivity due to job hunting and absenteeism due to interviews.
 It’s also worth noting that employees who are missing work due to job hunting have probably already gone through phases of absenteeism due to one or many of the other causes mentioned above.
-The reality is, that they are job hunting because they are unhappy at work.
-The employer takes the hit of lost productivity due to absenteeism, as well as the cost of replacing the employee.
+The reality is that they are job hunting because they are unhappy at work.
+The employer takes the hit of lost productivity due to absenteeism and the cost of replacing the employee.